govuk-one-login/ipv-stubs/README.md

 The Orchestrator Stub allows the user to select desired attributes then initiate an OAuth user journey with the IPV system.
 The users will be redirected to the IPV system to complete the IPV process and returned to the Orchestrator Stub.

-On completion of the user journey the Orchestrator Stub receives an authorisation token which it will in turn exchange for an access token and in turn use to access the protected resource in the IPV system.
+On completion of the user journey the Orchestrator Stub receives an authorisation code which it will exchange for an access token and in turn use to access the protected resource in the IPV system.
 Finally the Orchestrator Stub will display the contents of the protected resource.